mwszekely/rollup-plugin-cpp/README.md

 But some notable ones:

 * Emscripten needs to be installed globally, available on your system's PATH.
 [I'm not aware of any official NPM Emscripten ports](https://github.com/emscripten-core/emscripten/issues/5774).
 * Embind causes mysterious linker errors due to missing imports in the final executable, even with the `-lembind` linker flag at every step.
 So everything's gotta be C-linkage and deal with simple parameters/return types.
+No exporting function overloads, templates, classes, etc. (though they can still be used, of course).
     * Instead of C-linkage, you can also do `__attribute__((export_name("MyExportedFunctionName")))`, but the simple types thing is still a problem.
+Exported templates will just never be a thing.
 * The error reporting is real bad if there's a C++ syntax error or missing include file or other simple things like that.
 Sleuthing's required to figure out what goes wrong.
 * No way to customize options passed to Emscripten yet (so no options to link with pre-built libraries, you gotta build 'em yourself).
 * Basically the only parts of the WASI implemented are the bare essentials (the bits that'll get you `printf` and `assert` and `std::vector` and such).
 Anything else will probably fail to link.
+* Some extra directories get added to your project root: `temp` (where we put `.inc` files, and individual `.obj` files), and `modules`, where the final compiled binary goes before being copied into the build directory by `Rollup` (as it needs somewhere to copy *from*).
 * Auto-generating the Typescript declaration file for a given C++ file would most likely require a herculean amount of effort hooking into the Emscripten runtime, so it's all gotta be written out by hand.
 * "Where's the debug dwarf sourcemap info to debug with source maps in the debugger"?
 Where is the debug sworce dwarfmap indeed.